Shadowbeetle/play-next-episode/README.md

 Place the script files wherever you want.
 Only make sure you have a link to the setup file in a convenient place.
 The setup is a simple yaml file.

-## Necessary fileds
+## Necessary fields

 **name**: The name of the series

 **path**: Absolute path where you store your series

 and done.
 The script can find your series in most of the cases.
-Let's assume you have a doler in /home/your-user/series where you have all your series by seasons.
-You are watching a series named "Fairytales of Phnom Penh", now it doesn't matter if you have the first season as /home/your-user/series/wtf.fairytales.of.phnom.penh.s1.720p.HDTV or if you have each episode in a different fodler the script will find it, and log which episodes have been played in the setup file.
+Let's assume you have a folder in /home/your-user/series where you have all your series by seasons.
+You are watching a series named "Fairytales of Phnom Penh", now it doesn't matter if you have the first season as /home/your-user/series/wtf.fairytales.of.phnom.penh.s1.720p.HDTV or if you have each episode in a different folder the script will find it, and log which episodes have been played in the setup file.

 You can use vlc's next button to jump to the next episode as well (previous only works if each episode in a season is in the same folder)

-## Other  fieds
+## Other  fields

 These can be omitted completely